bokicks283/UEToolSuiteInstaller/MAINTAINER_GUIDE.md

 For normal maintenance:
 1. Edit payload scripts/docs or installer logic in this repo.
-2. Keep public command names stable unless adding compatibility wrappers.
+2. Keep public command names stable and avoid introducing new wrapper scripts.
 3. Update manifest if payload path membership changes.
 4. Run non-mutating suite, then mutating suite.
 5. Commit in bounded slices.